UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson02/content_part1.rst.txt

 We'll be talking about both logging and debugging in this lesson.
-In the introduction, I said that logging and debugging are a great step up from the print statements that beginning programers often like to use to debug their code.
+In the introduction, I said that logging and debugging are a great step up from the print statements that beginning programmers often like to use to debug their code.

 Your assignment for this week will be the culmination of the logging